Revisiting Jewish heritage in Spain

 Once again,

-Holidays, Klezmer dancing or Ladino music, Hebrew study and new works
+Holidays, Klezmer dancing or Ladino music, Film Festival, Hebrew study and new works

 of art.